-YWCA GLENDALE HAS BEEN ELIMINATING RACISM AND EMPOWERING WOMEN IN OUR COMMUNITY FOR OVER 94 YEARS.
+YWCA GLENDALE AND PASADENA HAS BEEN ELIMINATING RACISM AND EMPOWERING WOMEN IN OUR COMMUNITY FOR OVER 95 YEARS.

 Wanting full access to a recreational facility in Glendale, California, 15 of the community’s prominent women founded YWCA Glendale to promote health and wellness among Glendale’s women and girls.

 During the depression, emergency relief became a principal activity.
 In 1933 alone, we provided over 400 meals and 81 free beds to women and girls in economic crisis.
 By 1934, YWCA Glendale created two permanent residences for single women.
 That same year, we created a summer camp program.

 YWCA Glendale acquired the building at 735 E Lexington Drive, which has been our location ever since.
 At the time, the building housed 30 women, with a commissary and a health education program.

 By the mid-1950s, YWCA Glendale was an established and well-known community center for women and girls, having served over 15,000 girls in 1956 alone.
 In 1969, we officially closed our residency program and turned our focus toward promoting health and safety in the Glendale community.

 YWCA Glendale joined the national movement to address and end domestic violence by opening Sunrise Village, an emergency shelter for survivors.
 Our emergency shelter, which still runs today, is a 45-day emergency shelter for families in crisis due to domestic violence.
 Through donations and grants, all residents receive food, clothing and supportive services while staying with us.